Archit327/AZ900-/Obsidian Vault/AZ 900/Security Sessions.md

 #### 1. Reconnaissance -
 This is first step for starting the hacking procedure, which starts with ==gathering of information== of the target server or network or its any application.
 It can be done two ways
-		1. active - in this the attacker directly gets the information from the site or the org getting attacked , or may be directly getting the data or privacy of the device which is getting to be hacked.
-So basicaaly it is a direct reference.
+		1. active - in this the attacker directly gets the information from the site of the org getting attacked , or may be directly getting the data or privacy of the device which is to be hacked.
+So basically it is a direct reference.
-		2. passive - this is like attacker will gather info. from diff sources , it can be like known employ of that org , or the social platforms.
+		2. passive - this is like attacker will gather info. from diff sources , it can be like social platforms.
 #### 2.Scanning -
-Scanning the whole network or server or the application , identifying the threats or the vulnerabilities , searching for the loopholes through which they can get access to exploit the network or application.
+Scanning the whole network or server or the application , identifying the threats or the vulnerabilities , searching for the loopholes through which they can exploit that vulnerability and get access to the network or application.

 #### 3.Gaining Access -
-Getting access to the particular network or the application or device , using that particular vulnerability as a window to attack on that particular device.
+Getting access to the particular network or the application or device , by exploiting that particular vulnerability as a window to attack on that particular device.
-The hacker tries to exploit that vulnerability and increase his privilege to the admin level and install the application that he needs or can modify his data.
+The hacker tries to exploit that vulnerability and increase his privilege to the admin level to get all the access of the network or software and install the application that he needs to install to do the hack and theft or to modify the data.

 ##### 4. Maintaining Access
-the main theme of maintaining access is to keep the hacker inside the network in the targeted system , This is until he gathers the data he deems valuable and until his all data gathering is done he has to maintain the access in the system.
+the main theme of maintaining access is to keep the hacker inside the network of the targeted system .
+This is until he gathers the data he deems valuable and until his all data gathering is done he has to maintain the access in the system.
 The hacker can keep the backdoor accessible by installing a hidden infrastructure like trojan horse, rootkits, and channels.
 #### 5.Clearing Track
 After the theft is complete and its time to come out of the system, the hacker has to clear all the footprints .The footprints can be the changes made by him in the system, or the software he has installed to gather data or get login access.

 This is the most imp part for the hacker to take care of, as he should not be traced.
-This phase also comes under maintaining access, as he has to clear his footprints to help avoid detection while maintaining access.
+This phase also comes under maintaining access, as he has to clear his footprints to avoid detection while maintaining access.

 ---
 #### Vulnerability -
-vulnerabilities are the weakness that can be exploited by cybercriminals to gain unauthorized access to a computer system. after exploiting(misusing )the vulnerability a cyber attacker can run malicious codes , install malware and steal sensitive data.
+vulnerabilities are the weakness or the loopholes that can be exploited by cybercriminals to gain unauthorized access to a computer system. after exploiting(misusing )the vulnerability a cyber attacker can run malicious codes , install malware and steal sensitive data.

 #### Exploit